r-smashbros/setsudo/README.md

 Moderation and Utility Bot for the r/smashbros Discord Server

 ## Self-hosting.

-No support is provided, but self-hosting can be enabled by setting the `selfhost` config setting to `true`.
+Self-hosting can be enabled by setting the `selfhost` config setting to `true`, but no support is provided .

 This will disable all server-specific commands